muratk3n/thirdwave/en/2016/08/dantzig.md

 # Dantzig

-I was a grad student at Berkeley working on my Ph.D.
+[About his PhD studies] I was a grad student at Berkeley working on my Ph.D.
 I wasn't very good at getting to [..] class on time.
-[His teacher] Neyman had a habit of putting homework assignments up on the blackboard at the start of class.
+[My teacher] Neyman had a habit of putting homework assignments up on the blackboard at the start of class.
 When I came in late, I'd copy the problem, take it home and work on it.

 On this particular day there were two problems.
 They seemed more difficult than usual.
 When I handed in the assignment, I apologized